Hollywood Squares: 1998–2004

-In 1991, King World Productions acquired the rights to the entire worldwide Hollywood Squares format from Orion Pictures Corporation as that company was going through its bankruptcy phase.
-King World only acquired format rights and owns copyrights for episodes produced since 1998; Orion retained copyrights to pre-1991 episodes.
-Six years later, King World decided to bring the series back to television and a revival was put in the works.
-Whoopi Goldberg was brought in to be the executive producer, and John Moffitt and Pat Tourk Lee were hired as producers.
-Goldberg's One Ho Productions and Moffitt-Lee Productions joined Columbia TriStar Television as co-production companies with King World, who handled distribution by themselves.
-This differed from the other two King World/Columbia TriStar collaborations on television at the time, Jeopardy! and Wheel of Fortune, as King World had no role in the production of those two series.
+In 1991, as part of Orion Pictures' bankruptcy, its intellectual properties were auctioned off.
+King World Productions bid for and won the rights to the Hollywood Squares format; six years later, a revival series began development.
+Whoopi Goldberg was brought in to be the executive producer, with John Moffitt and Pat Tourk Lee as producers.
+The venture was to be a co-production of Moffitt-Lee Productions and Goldberg's One Ho Productions, in association with Columbia TriStar Television and King World, who would also be responsible for distributing the revival; this differed from Columbia-TriStar and King World's other collaborations, Wheel of Fortune and Jeopardy!, where King World had no stake in production.

-On September 14, 1998, the revival debuted with Tom Bergeron as its host; former Nickelodeon host Marc Summers was also considered.
+On September 14, 1998, the revival debuted with Tom Bergeron, who was also appearing as an anchor on Good Morning America at the time, as its host; former Nickelodeon host Marc Summers was also considered.
 In addition to her production duties, Whoopi Goldberg served as the permanent center square, with series head writer Bruce Vilanch, Gilbert Gottfried, Martin Mull and Caroline Rhea as regular panelists and Brad Garrett, Bobcat Goldthwait, Jeffrey Tambor, George Wallace, Kathy Griffin and various others as semi-regular panelists.
-Shadoe Stevens returned as announcer but unlike the previous series, he was not a panelist on this version.
+Shadoe Stevens returned as an announcer but unlike the previous series, he was not a panelist on this version.

-Following the 2001–2002 season, Goldberg left the series and Moffitt and Lee were fired.
+After the 2001–2002 season, Goldberg left the series and Moffitt and Lee were fired.
 Vilanch also left his writing position and Rhea moved to New York to host The Caroline Rhea Show, a daytime variety series launched to replace The Rosie O'Donnell Show; O'Donnell had decided to leave her namesake show before the end of the 2001–02 season and Rhea, who was chosen by O'Donnell to be her replacement, served as guest host for most of the last season.
 Stevens also left his role as announcer.

 The 2002–2003 season launched with Henry Winkler and his production partner Michael Levitt as the new executive producers and Jeffrey Tambor as the announcer (in addition to retaining his semi-regular appearance).
 Winkler guest announced for several weeks during the season.
 Some changes were made to the overall production with the show adopting a new logo that referred to the show as "H2".
-The set was given a makeover where the contestant desks were replaced with podiums with LED screens inside and a rewritten version of the Teena Marie song "Square Biz" became the theme song.
+The set was given a new makeover where the contestant desks were replaced with podiums with LED screens inside and a rewritten version of the Teena Marie song "Square Biz" became the theme song.